mxwllndrsn/newark-api/README.md

   - Digi-Key Interface ---> Search Component
   - Newark Interface ---> Search Component

 Rendering to shared results view _in progress_.

+_Due to Newark API requirements you will require your own API key -- save as 'key.txt' in top directory.
+(You can obtain [a key here](https://partner.element14.com))_